I. Tuition Waiver for Children of Disabled New Hampshire Veterans Program

 4.1 Each applicant for a tuition waiver must initially complete the Tuition Waiver for Children of Disabled New Hampshire Veterans application form and signature section.

 4.2 Upon satisfactory completion of the application and upon satisfaction of waiver eligibility requirements, the UNH Military and Veteran Services Office will certify that the applicant meets program eligibility requirements and forward that determination to the USNH institutions the student has expressed interest in attending.

 5.1 The tuition waiver will be awarded by the USNH institution at which the recipient is enrolled and will be applied directly to the student's financial account after all other gift aid is applied.

 5.2 The tuition waiver, in combination with all other forms of gift aid, may not exceed the tuition charged to a New Hampshire resident enrolled at a USNH institution in an eligible program.

 6. Renewal of Tuition Waiver

-6.2 In addition to meeting the eligibility requirements identified above, individuals seeking to renew a tuition waiver must have, in the preceding academic year demonstrate satisfactory academic progress as defined by the institution.
+6.1 Individuals seeking to renew a tuition waiver must have, in the preceding academic year, demonstrated satisfactory academic progress as defined by the institution.

 7. Annual Report

-7.1 Each summer, the Eligibility Committee shall report to the USNH Administrative Board by institution on the number of waivers requested, number of waivers approved, and the total tuition waived during the prior academic year.
+7.1 Each summer, the USNH institutions shall report to the USNH Administrative Board the number of waivers requested, number of waivers approved, and the total tuition waived during the prior academic year.
 The report may include suggested changes to the administration of the program.